yagil/ChatIDE/README.md

 ## Warning

-This is an early prototype, use at your own peril.
+⚠️ This is an early prototype, use at your own peril.
+🧐 Remember to keep an eye on your OpenAI billing.

 ## Credits